erkle64/Embiggenator/README.md

 # Embiggenator for [Foundry](https://www.foundry-game.com/)

 A mod to embiggen things.
 Changes the character inventory size.
-72 by default.
+64 slots by default.

 ## WARNING: Currently this mod is unable to decrease your inventory size after it has increased it.